pittcsc/Documents/Constitution.md

 version: v1.0
 -------------

+This code outlines the expectations for club members regarding club property.
 Our organization, while not a legal entity, holds property through University accounts and custodial ownership by members.
-This code outlines the expectations for club members regarding club property.
-The code provides a framework for dealing with property within the context of CSC membership.
+This code provides a framework for dealing with property within the context of CSC membership.
+Members may face sanctions, including banishment from our community, for violations of the property code.

 ## Definitions of Property

 Property can be either physical or non-physical, monetary or non-monetary.

-Club property can include items being leased to the club, to a member of the club, or items being leased between members of the club, within the context of CSC.
+Club property can include items being leased to the club, to a member of the club, or items being leased between members of the club, within the context of CSC activities/initiatives.
 Leased club property can include property owned by someone internal or external to CSC.
-In either case, all ownership and control remains with the persons in that agreement, not CSC.
+In either case, all ownership and control remains with the persons in that agreement - not CSC - however CSC can sanction members for violations involving the property of these agreements since it is in the interests of our club to set expectations regarding the stewardship of peoples' property when they make it available to members for a CSC related activity/initiative.
+Leased club property may or may not include an actual verbal/written contract, just the understanding that the lessee is being given access to the property within the context of CSC activities/initiative.

+> Contracts between CSC officers and vendors must include the following statement as per SORC guidelines: "The parties hereto agree and understand that the University of Pittsburgh is not a party to this contract and that the University of Pittsburgh is not responsible, under any circumstances for performing any obligations of this contract."

 Examples of physical property include, but are not limited to:
 - Merchandise